Rowan On: a new way to experience Rowan University

 It’s on.

-More than a traditional interview podcast, Rowan On is an experience, one that brings viewers and listeners directly into the places where learning happens and dreams to turn action.
+More than a traditional interview podcast, Rowan On is an experience, one that brings viewers and listeners directly into the places where learning happens and dreams turn to action.

 At its core, Rowan On reflects how Rowan approaches education itself: immersive, applied and driven by real-world impact.